 I’m frozen in place, torn between the terror in the woods, and the men (armed men) blocking my path.

-“Stay down, dumb ass.
-And stay quiet” My captor hisses in my ear.
-“We’re trying to help!”
+“Stay down, dumbass.
+And stay quiet!”
+My captor hisses in my ear.
+“We’re trying to keep you alive!”

 From the corner of my eye I see the dirty cloth leap into flames in the larger man’s hand, racing towards the liquid in the bottle.
 He hurls the bottle into the woods, aiming for the point where the crimson beams of light seem to originate.
 The bottle arcs through the air, trailing a thin tongue of flame that traces a lingering path across my rapidly burring vision, before exploding with a crash onto the forest floor in a deafening gust of heat and light.
 The last thing I hear, before blacking out completely, is the sound of something large crashing through the underbrush and away from the flames.